ekem/tragaperras/README.md

 Tragaperras
 ===========

-Build an executable with the following `go` command,
+Build an executable with the following `go` command.

 ~~~~~~
 go build src/juego.go
 ~~~~~~

-or use the Makefile,
+Or use the Makefile to compile.

 ~~~~~~
 make
 ~~~~~~

-Cleanup the project with,
+Make can also be used to the built project files.

 ~~~~~~
 make clean